antevens/boatcontrol/README.md

 Technically this can be considered to be a Raspberry (RPi) HAT which I believe would make it the largest one in existence but the board does not require an RPi to operate.
-Note that the board will act as a power supply for the RPi and eliminates the need for a separete PSU to power the RPi.
+Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separete PSU to power the RPi/Nano.

 All communication between the RPi and the board is done using I2C, this only requires 2 wires and makes it safe to use in combination with most if not all